Liberal Arts

 Social, Cultural and Medical History: The History of Food, Politics and Society

 Is it true that you are what you eat?
-And how does your experience of food shape who you are?
+How does your experience of food shape who you are?

-This module puts history on plate.
+This module puts history on a plate.
 You'll reflect on diet, food habits and material culture - and what this tells us about society.
 You'll explore how food has been used as a political tool, and as a political control.
-And you'll examine how food relates to our identities and how we socialise.
+You'll examine how food relates to our identities and how we socialise.
 You'll never look at what you eat the same way again!

 You'll consider topics like: